 In Version 3.0, AbtAppBldrPart had the following pool dictionaries defined: CwConstants, AbtCwConstants, and EwConstants.
 If one of your classes subclasses from AbtAppBldrPart (like a nonvisual part), these pool dictionaries are in your hierarchy.
-In later versions there was some refactoring of Pool Dictionaries.
-The pool dictionaries CwConstants, AbtCwConstants, and EwConstants were moved and defined in AbtAppBldrVisual, AbtAppBldrView, and probably in other classes.
-If your classes subclass directly from AbtAppBldrNonVisual or AbtAppBldrPart, the pool dictionaries are no longer defined directly there but in the classes mentioned above.
-Therefore, you must do one of the following:
+In later versions there was some refactoring

+1. Execute the following code in the Transcript: